On this page

 Citation: BCG.
 “Why Companies Get Agile Right,and Wrong.”
 May 2024.
 Study of 127 companies across 23 countries.

-URL: https://www.bcg.com/publications/2024/how-companies-get-agile-right-and-wrong
+URL: https://www.bcg.com/publications/2024/why-companies-get-agile-right-wrong

 Relevance: Source for 66%/53% “illusion of agility” finding, validating gap between claimed and actual transformation success.